 What Needs to be Deducted

-Selling on Amazon is a business, so in addition to reporting gross amounts received you are able to report deduction expenses as well.
+Selling on Amazon is a business, so in addition to reporting gross amounts received, you can report deduction expenses too.
 Deduction expenses may include:

 - Administrative Expenses